vivekpaliwal/githubissues.github.io/README.md

-using the github api to get current days issues. click on issue title the new page open and give some information about issues. and click on image and then new page open with user information. to get the info about user
+using the github api to get current days issues. click on issue title the new page open and give some information about issues. and click on image and then new page open with user information. to get the info about user. using localStorage to save all issues and count automatically.